vvaltchev/tilck/docs/debugging.md

 ## Debugging the kernel with GDB
 As explained in the README.md file, it's easy to debug Tilck's kernel while it's running inside a QEMU virtual machine.
-By default, the `run_nokvm_qemu` script runs `QEMU` with the `-s` option, a shorthand for `-gdb tcp::1234`.
+By default, the `run_qemu` script runs `QEMU` with the `-s` option, a shorthand for `-gdb tcp::1234`.
 Therefore, once Tilck has booted we can connect with GDB as if we'd do for any other process debugged remotely: